Karlo-Hosting/Docs/programm-your-bot/python.md

 » If you need help go to the [Karlo-Hosting discord server](https://discord.gg/xBPFF244eJ)

 » If you want to learn more about python Discord-Bots go to the [advanced-python](/programm-your-bot/advanced-python.md) tutorial.
-There you will learn more about commands.
+There you will learn more about commands and also aboout activitys and the bot status.